Tharon-C/CSS-in-Components/PITCHME.md

 - Spent over an hour trying to figure what was causing the issue?
 @ul
 - Fixed it, only to find out you broke something else?
-- Known what was wrong and how to fix it but it required refactoring a buch of code that seemed unrelated (bad PRs)?
+- Known what was wrong and how to fix it but it required refactoring a bunch of code that seemed unrelated (bad PRs)?
 - Done something dirty like write an inline style, extra class name or add `!important` to the rule?

 @ulend